Terminally Ill Adults (End of Life) Bill resources

 A human rights memorandum prepared by the Department of Health and Social Care can be found here.

-The Equality and Human Rights Commission has set out its view here.
-The Commission did not submit written evidence to the Committee, but the Commission’s Chair, Baroness Falkner, gave evidence which can be found here.
+The Equality and Human Rights Commission set out its view here.
+The Commission did not submit written evidence to the Committee, but the Commission’s then-Chair, Baroness Falkner, gave evidence which can be found here.

-The British Institute of Human Rights has set out its view here.
+The British Institute of Human Rights set out its view here.

 Disclaimer

-For the avoidance of any doubt, any views I have set out on this page, or on pages linked to it which express views on the Bill, are mine alone, and do not represent the views of organisations I am affiliated with or working with an ongoing basis.
+For the avoidance of any doubt, any views I have set out on this page, or on pages linked to it which express views on the Leadbeater Bill, or any Bill introduced by Ms Roberts, are mine alone, and do not represent the views of organisations I am affiliated with or working with an ongoing basis.